Life Insurance Inflation Protection: How to Keep Coverage Relevant

 A COLA rider adjusts your coverage amount each year, typically in one of two ways:

-• Fixed Percentage Increases: The benefit increases by a predetermined flat rate each year (e.g., 3% or 5%), regardless of actual inflation levels.
+• Fixed Percentage Increases: The benefit increases by a predetermined flat rate each year (commonly 3% to 6%), regardless of actual inflation levels.
+Some riders apply simple interest, while others compound.

 Each annual increase raises both your coverage amount and your premium proportionally.
-Importantly, most COLA riders allow you to increase coverage without new medical underwriting, which is a major advantage if your health has declined since the policy was issued.
-Learn more about the full range of optional policy add-ons and how they affect premiums.
+Importantly, most COLA riders allow the death benefit to grow without requiring future medical underwriting each time it adjusts, which is a major advantage if your health has declined since the policy was issued.

 Simple Inflation Rider